Lynn Fleming Aeschliman, Chairman of the Board

 In 1984, Mrs. Aeschliman, with her professor/writer husband Dr. Michael D. Aeschliman and their two children, moved to Charlottesville, Virginia, where Dr. Aeschliman taught at the University of Virginia.
 Having done a lot of renovation in Europe, especially for TASIS, Mrs. Aeschliman started her own architectural-renovation business in Virginia, dismantling, moving, and rebuilding early Virginian houses.
 She also served as President of the Board of a parent-run country-day school near Charlottesville.

 In 1993-4, the Aeschlimans spent a year in Provence so their children could learn French; then the family moved to Lausanne, Switzerland, where they opened Erasmus Institute, a residential-college program.
 During the four summers between 1990 and 1994, Mrs. Aeschliman started and ran a bilingual, ecumenical Christian, environmental summer program - Young Pilgrims in Switzerland, then in France.

-In 2005, Mrs. Aeschliman also founded the very successful TASIS Elementary School, the first and only English-language elementary school in Ticino.
+In 2005, Mrs. Aeschliman also founded the very successful TASIS Elementary School, the first English-language elementary school in Ticino.